-The Corporation may make a discretionary pre-tax matching contribution to the Plan.
+The Corporation may make a discretionary pre-tax matching contribution to the 401(k) Plan.
 The amount would be equal to a percentage determined annually by a Board of Directors' resolution.
-In 2019, the Corporation matched the NEOs' contributions up to a level of 50% of the first 5% contributed by the participant.
+In 2020, the Corporation matched the NEOs' contributions up to a level of 50% of the first 5% contributed by the participant.
 The Corporation may make a discretionary profit sharing contribution only to those participants who are eligible under the terms of the Plan.

-The following table sets out the value accumulated under the Defined Contribution Plan applicable to Mr. Saperstein and Mr. Orr from December 31, 2018 to December 31, 2019:
+The following table sets out the value accumulated under the Defined Contribution Plan applicable to Mr. Saperstein and Mr. Orr from December 31, 2019 to December 31, 2020:

 Name Accumulated value at start of year (\$) Compensatory (\$) Accumulated value at year end (\$)

-David Saperstein \$46,851 \$6,985 \$77,330
+David Saperstein 77,330 9,389 110,381

-Gregory Orr \$31,453 \$2,115 \$49,215
+Gregory Orr 49,215 9,750 79,189

-5.3 Supplemental Retirement Benefits
+6.3 Supplemental Retirement Benefits

 The Corporation maintains a Nonqualified Deferred Compensation ("NQDC") Plan which permits U.S. participants to elect to defer a portion of their compensation in excess of amounts that may be deferred under the Corporation's tax-qualified 401(k) Plan.
 The NQDC Plan does not pay or provide for preferential or above-market earnings.
 Participants may direct the investment of deferred cash compensation credited to their accounts among a range of investment options similar to those available under the Corporation's 401(k) Plan.
-Mr. Saperstein and Mr. Orr elected not to participate in the NQDC Plan in 2019.
+Mr. Saperstein has elected to participate in the NQDC Plan in 2020 whereas Mr. Orr elected not to participate in 2020.